Guaranteed universal life (GUL) insurance provides lifetime coverage at more affordable pricing than a whole life insurance policy.

 Return of Premium Potential

 Some guaranteed universal life insurance policies offer a return of premium option.
-So, if your needs change you can cancel “surrender” your GUL policy and receive money back.
+So, if your needs change you can cancel your GUL policy during select policy intervals and receive paid premiums back.

-The specifications of these features vary depending on the policy.
+The specifications of this feature varies depending on the policy.
 The insurance companies typically only allow policyowners to cancel the policy in return for a refund during certain years.
 The percentage of the premiums you’ve paid that you get back can also vary.

-With other permanent policies, the cash value can accumulate to amounts that allow you to use these funds by taking out loans against the policy.
-A GUL, however, is designed to be a lower cost policy option with a focus on the lifetime guaranteed death benefit not cash value.
-The cash value in a GUL is likely not going to generate enough to take a loan and taking a loan out against a GUL can eliminate your death benefit guarantees.
+GUL insurance, however, is designed to be a lower cost policy option with a focus on the lifetime guaranteed death benefit, not cash value.
+The cash value in a GUL policy is likely not going to generate enough to make taking out a loan worth it.
+When you take a loan out against a GUL policy, it can eliminate your death benefit guarantees.

 The Cost of Guaranteed Universal Life Insurance